easolhq/easolhq.github.io/docs/site_navigation/redirects.md

     window.location.replace("https://www.coolcompany.com/products/very-cool-experience");
 </script>
 ```
+{:style="counter-reset:none"}
-4. Set the new page as the site homepage
+1. Set the new page as the site homepage

 You can redirect the homepage to a product or site page as long as it's published.
 Make sure you use the full published URL of the product or site page in your redirect code.